aleksstevcic/webext/DGG Injector/README.md

-# DGG Injector
+﻿# DGG Injector

 DGG Injector is a Chrome and Firefox extension which allows the user to swap out any Twitch chat for [Destiny.gg's](https://www.destiny.gg/bigscreen) embedded chat (destiny.gg/embed/chat).

 [Destiny](https://www.twitch.tv/destiny) the streamer defers to his own website's chat rather than Twitch's.
 Because of good moderation, high engagement by Destiny and those in his sphere, and Destiny.gg's overlay in the streams themselves, it is by far the preferred chat with which to engage.

-aleksstevcic built the Chrome extension first as they felt comfortable with JQuery, but ran into firefox's guidelines that block it, so Firefox's is a better version of the app.
+Chrome extension NO LONGER uses jQuery.
+Expecting (negligible) performance gains.

 ---